Engineered wood: Cross-laminated timber

 Cross-laminated timber (CLT) is a versatile multi-layered panel made of lumber.
 Each layer of boards is placed perpendicular to adjacent layers for increased rigidity and strength.
 It is relatively new and gaining popularity within the construction industry as it can be used for long spans and all assemblies, e.g. floors, walls, or roofs.

-Glue-laminated timber
+Glued laminated timber

-Glue-laminated timber (glulam) is composed of several layers of dimensional timber glued together with moisture-resistant adhesives, creating a large, strong, structural member that can be used as vertical columns or horizontal beams.
+Glued laminated timber (glulam) is composed of several layers of dimensional timber glued together with moisture-resistant adhesives, creating a large, strong, structural member that can be used as vertical columns or horizontal beams.
 Glulam can also be produced in curved shapes, offering extensive design flexibility.

 Dowel-laminated timber

-Dowel laminated timber (DLT) is a less known type of mass timber product.
-It is made by placing multiple boards of softwood lumber next to each together, each with a hole so that a hardwood dowel can be friction fitted through all of them.
-As the hardwood dowel dries to reach an equilibrium moisture content with the softwood lumber, it expands into the surrounding boards creating a connection.
-The use of a dowel connection eliminates the need for any metal fasteners or adhesives.
+Dowel laminated timber (DLT), sometimes referred to as Brettstapel, is a wood-on-wood timber.
+The biggest benefit of this method is that no glue or metal is needed, thus eliminating VOCs (such as formaldehyde) associated with wood adhesives used in most other engineered timbers.

+Similar to CLT, DLT uses a cross laminated pattern with softwoods, but instead of wood adhesives to fix lumbers in place, holes are drilled vertically or in a 45° angle, and 15-20mm dowels made of dry hardwood or densified wood (such as thermal-compressed) are placed between the lumbers.

+As the hardwood dowel absorbs moisture from the softwood to reach an equilibrium moisture content, it expands into the surrounding wood, creating a connection and 'locking' them together through friction.
+The dowels can be dried (such as through a kiln) prior to fitting, to maximize their expansion.